Lomitapide (By mouth)

 - You must have a negative pregnancy test before you will be allowed to take this medicine.
 If you miss a period while you are using this medicine, tell your doctor right away.

-- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, bowel problems, or pancreas problems.
+- Tell your doctor if you have kidney disease, liver disease, bowel problems, or pancreas problems.
 Tell your doctor if you have galactose intolerance, glucose-galactose malabsorption, or Lapp lactase deficiency.

 - This medicine may cause the following problems: